SaikrishnaBijja/Internshala-Automation/README.md

 **Internshala Auto Apply:**

+***Description***
-    - **Description:**  Python script aimed at automating the application process for internships on Internshala.
+Python script aimed at automating the application process for internships on Internshala.

-    - **Features:**
+***Features***
 - Logs in to Internshala on behalf of the user.
 - Searches for relevant internships based on specified criteria.
 - Automates the application process for the found internships.

 ## Usage:
 - Clone the repo `git clone https://github.com/SaikrishnaBijja/Internshala-Automation`